theopatsis/Phnetphlix/README.md

 # Phnetphlix
-A tree multimap based movie recommender able to accomodate 20K movies and 100K users.
+A tree multimap based movie recommender system able to accomodate 20K movies and 100K users.
 Class project for CS 32: Data Structures and Algorithms at UCLA.